 - Keep the child away from peeling or chipping lead-based paint.

-- Keep the areas of the house such as floors and windowsills clean to protect the child from lead-contaminated
+- Keep floors and window sills clean to protect the child from lead-contaminated dust and paint chips.

-- Practice handwash hygiene.
-They must wash their hands after play, before meals, and before bedtime.
+- Practice and model good hygiene.
+Encourage them to wash their hands after play, before meals, and before bedtime.
 This is necessary for young children who put their hands in the mouth frequently.

 - If your residence is surrounded by empty space and bare dirt, cover the area with grass, wood chips, or plantings to keep the dust down.

-- Wash the child’s toys, books, and teethers regularly.
+- Wash the child’s toys, books, and teethers (pacifiers) regularly.

 - If you are moving into a rented house, enquire about peeling and chipping of paint with the landlord and be sure to know when the house was built

 - Check with the pediatrician about when you should have your child tested for lead poisoning.